opulencephp/docs/orm-data-mappers.md

 <h4 id="sql-example">Example</h4>

-Let's take a look at an example of an SQL data mapper for WordPress posts:
+Let's take a look at an example of an SQL data mapper for Blog posts:

 ```php
 namespace Blog\Infrastructure\Persistence\Posts;